 Then comes the most startling detail of all.
-"Got anything to eat?", Jesus asks them, and proceeds to scarf down some of their freshly caught and Bar-B-Q'd dinner.
-He ate the grilled fish, "in their presence", Luke reminds us.
+"Got anything to eat?", Jesus asks them, and proceeds to scarf down some of their leftovers.
+He ate the grilled fish "in their presence" as Luke reminds us.
 The disciples were witness to Jesus eating, and that is important because everyone KNOWS that ghosts don't eat.
 Consistently throughout the ages, people have understood that ghosts may even seem to be solid, but ghosts NEVER eat!
-(This is NOT, however, to be confused with the milk and cookies that disappear on Christmas Eve!)

-These events, and the detailed recording of them, served one major purpose - to affirm to the disciples, to affirm to us, the reality of Jesus' resurrection.
-This passage especially points to ordinary human actions - talking, seeing, touching, sharing food - to connect this highly extra-ordinary event to with the lives of everyday people.
+These events, and especially the detailed recording of them, serve a major purpose - to affirm to the disciples, to affirm to us, the reality of Jesus' resurrection.
+This passage in particular points to ordinary human actions - talking, seeing, touching, sharing food -connecting this highly extra-ordinary event with the lives of everyday people.